 This promotes improved balance and brain body connection.
 Opens, elongates, and de-bunches the front of the hips.
-Activates and strengthens the core and improves digestion.
+Activates and strengthens the core.

 Place your right foot forward with your knee slightly bent and then place the top of your left foot on the travel roller behind you with the leg straight.
 Reach your arms up directly overhead.
 Inhale as you slowly bend your right knee and roll the roller up your left shin to just below the knee.
 Pause and then exhale as you roll back down.

 Repeat six to eight times on each side.

 Lauren’s Other Travel Essentials